StarKRE22/Atomic/Docs/Elements/Variables/ReactiveVariable.md

 ## 🧩 Subclasses

-For convenience, several specialized implementations of base variables are provided.
+For convenience, several specialized implementations of reactive variables are provided.
 It is recommended to use them, as they compare values without relying on `EqualityComparer`, which makes them slightly faster than the generic `Reactiveariable<T>` version.